deanwraith/recycling/README.md

 ### 1.2 Existing Features
 * Navigation Bar
     * The navigation bar will be the same across all the pages on the website.
 It will contain the title of the site and a drop menu allowing easy navigation between the various pages.
-    * The pages that will be accessable from the drop down menu will be Home, Reuse, Reduce, Recycle, Resources and FAQ/Send us a question.
+    * The pages that will be accessable from the drop down menu will be Home, Reuse, Reduce, Recycle and FAQ/Send us a question.
     * By having the same navigation bar on all pages allows ease of use and a simple way for the user to find the page they are looking for.

 ![Navigation bar with no menu](https://github.com/deanwraith/recycling/blob/master/assets/images/readme-images/navigation%20bar.png)